 And, as a source of regular feedback, weekly checking in make it easy to identify skills deficits in your team.
 It can give you a clue about who wants to learn what.
 Putting an employee on a training course because it's what you want is one thing.
 But they won't bring the same level of passion as someone who has been interested in that skill from the outset.

 Check-ins encourage your employees to ask for help with training

 Check-ins offer a range of qualitative and quantitative questions on different aspects of the employee experience.
 They tend to be quite open ended.
 And even the quantitative ones usually have sections for further information.

 This enables your staff to raise issues that matter to them, as well as the areas they’re most eager to improve.
 This sense of participation is essential for building the engagement necessary to get your team onboard with employee upskilling.

-Goal-tracking helps identify weaknesses and strengths
+Goal-tracking helps identify employee reskilling opportunities

 Check-ins track retraining and upskilling progress

 And of course, a Weekly10 check-in helps employees track their progress with upskilling and training courses.
 It’s incredibly easy for managers to add courses to the profiles of their staff, and for employees to tick off completed sections as they go.

 Peer recognition for a job well done is a very practical and quick win way of unearthing hidden talents.
 Managers can see who gets stuck in on projects to support others, showing a new range of soft skills.
 Or that someone on your team is a whizz at some software that they don't tend to use in their everyday job scope.